 Input file structure

-ranacapa generates interactive visualizations based on two input files.
-The first required input is a site-by-species matrix, uploaded either as a .biom or as a tab-separated .txt file.
+The ranacapa shiny app requires two input files.
+The first requirement is a site-by-species matrix, uploaded either as a rich, dense biom table or as a tab-separated .txt file.
 If the site-by-species matrix is uploaded as a .biom file, the file should contain taxonomy and abundance information; thus, .qza files generated by QIIME2 are not immediately suitable for ranacapa.
 If the site-by-species matrix is uploaded as a .txt file, the file should match the specifications of the output files from the Anacapa eDNA sequence analysis pipeline ().
 Specifically, each row in the .txt file must represent the taxonomic identification for one Amplicon Sequence Variant (ASV), and each column, save one, must represent the number of times that ASV appears in each sequenced sample.
-One column, named sum.taxonomy must contain the taxonomic identification, with taxonomic rank separated by a ;. as follows:
+One column, named sum.taxonomy must contain the taxonomic identification, with taxonomic rank separated by a semicolon, as follows:

-The second required input is a tab-separated .txt file that contains sample metadata.
-The first column in this metadata file should match the column names in the sample names in the taxonomy table; the remaining columns of the metadata file contain sample information for each of the samples in the site-by-species matrix A valid metadata file for the taxonomy table above would be as follows:
+The second required file is a tab-separated .txt file that contains sample metadata.
+The first column in this metadata file should match the column names in the sample names in the taxonomy table; the remaining columns of the metadata file contain sample information for each of the samples in the site-by-species matrix.
+The metadata should contain categorical variables with two or more categories per variable.
+A valid metadata file for the taxonomy table above would be as follows:

-The ranacapa function validate_input_files() verifies that both the taxonomy table and the metadata files match certain structural requirements, which are documented in the function help files.
-The current version of ranacapa accepts both categorical and continuous metadata columns, but in the latter case, continuous values are categorized into bins.
+The ranacapa function validate_input_files() verifies that both the taxonomy table and the metadata files match structural requirements, which are documented in the function help files.

 Use Cases

-We designed ranacapa to be used by eDNA researchers to share the results from their research with community partners.
-Specifically, we expect that researchers with bioinformatic expertise will use best-practices to assign taxonomy to eDNA datasets using the pipeline of their choice and generate clean taxonomy and metadata files.
-Researchers will then use ranacapa to share results with their community partners, emphasizing the analyses or visualizations most appropriate to their use case.
-We document two such partnerships below that showcase how ranacapa can facilitate authentic communication between researchers and community scientists.
+We expect that researchers with bioinformatic expertise will use best-practices to assign taxonomy to eDNA datasets using the pipeline of their choice, and generate clean taxonomy and metadata files that they can share with their community partners.
+Researchers should emphasize the analyses or visualizations most appropriate to their use case.
+We now show how ranacapa can facilitate authentic communication between researchers and community partners in two settings..

 Use Case 1: How ranacapa facilitated a collaboration between eDNA researchers and managers at the National Park Service

 We expect the interactive taxonomy heatmap to be especially useful for researchers collaborating with natural resource managers whose efforts are focused a targetted list of rare or invasive taxa.
-For example ranacapa was used by researchers at UCLA who partner with resource managers at the Channel Islands National Park Service to assess the potential for eDNA as a biodiversity monitoring tool to supplement expensive and time-intensive visual biodiversity surveys in the Southern California Channel Islands (Lessios 1996, Usseglio (2015); Deiner et al. 2017).
-In this partnership, resource managers collected and filtered thirty-1L water samples for eDNA analysis at permanent monitoring sites inside and adjacent to protected areas, and research scientists at UCLA performed eDNA sequencing of the mitochondrial 12S and CO1 gene, targeting bony fishes, elasmobranches, and invertebrate taxa.
+For example, UCLA researchers who partner with resource managers at the Channel Islands National Park Service to assess the potential for eDNA as a biodiversity monitoring tool to supplement expensive and time-intensive visual biodiversity surveys in the Southern California Channel Islands (Lessios 1996, Usseglio (2015); Deiner et al. 2017) use ranacapa to share eDNA sequencing results.
+For this partnership, resource managers collected and filtered thirty-1L water samples for eDNA analysis at permanent monitoring sites inside and adjacent to protected areas, and research scientists at UCLA performed eDNA sequencing of the mitochondrial 12S and CO1 gene, targeting bony fishes, elasmobranches, and invertebrate taxa.
 The researchers processed sequences and assigned taxonomy using the Anacapa toolkit, and shared results with the resource managers using the ranacapa Shiny app.